Twins vs. Rangers: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Rangers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Texas Rangers and Corey Seager take the field against Max Kepler and the Minnesota Twins on Friday, in the second game of a four-game series at Target Field.
+The Minnesota Twins and Royce Lewis take the field against Mitch Garver and the Texas Rangers on Saturday at Target Field.

-The favored Twins have -130 moneyline odds to win against the underdog Rangers, who are listed at +105.
-The total is 8.5 runs for the contest.
+The Rangers have been listed as -115 moneyline favorites for this matchup against the Twins (-105).
+An 8-run over/under has been listed in the matchup.

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.